justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 > Performance is not so bad with NO optimizations (about 6 times slower than Gambit-C with full optimization)

 But Cyclone has some optimizations now, doesn't it?
 The following is a chart of total runtime in minutes for the benchmarks that each Scheme passes successfully.
+This metric is problematic because not all of the Schemes can run all of the benchmarks but it gives a general idea of how well they compare to each other.
 Cyclone performs well against all of the interpreters but still has a long ways to go to match top-tier compilers.
 Then again, most of these compilers have been around for a decade or longer:

 <img src="images/benchmark-total-runtimes.png">